twilsonco/SiriShortcuts/MenuGenerator.md

     - Use the recently released [Action Editor](https://routinehub.co/shortcut/18280/), also by gluebyte, or,
     - Use the recently released [Copy Shortcut Actions +++](https://routinehub.co/shortcut/18369/) by [robric18](https://routinehub.co/user/robric18).
     - Start your own shortcut from a duplicate of the Menu Generator shortcut.
 Make sure to collapse the If action in order to hide all the Menu Generator actions and simplify subsequent shortcut development.

+**As an example, my [Gemini Chat Manager](https://routinehub.co/shortcut/17671/) shortcut has Menu Generator embedded inside it.**

+1. Install Menu Generator (this Shortcut) and the [Join Shortcuts](https://routinehub.co/shortcut/10038/) Shortcut:
+   - Join Shortcuts works by allowing you to insert one Shortcut inside another.
+   - Each Comment action in the destination Shortcut serves as a placeholder for inserting a source Shortcut.
+2. Create a Comment action near the top of your Shortcut.
+Inside, put something like "menu generator".
+3. Run the Join Shortcuts Shortcut.
+4. Select your Shortcut at the destination Shortcut.
+5. Select the comment made in step 2 as the place to insert the source Shortcut.
+6. Select the Menu Generator Shortcut as the source Shortcut.
+7. Select "Finish Joining" and save the resulting Shortcut as a copy or by replacing your Shortcut with the joined version.
+8. Change any "Run Shortcut" actions to point to your Shortcut (so that it runs itself) instead of Menu Generator, and now your Shortcut has built-in pretty menus!

 ## Credits